 Card-Carrying Villain: "Y'see, deep down, in my most secret heart of hearts, I'm still a totally depraved sonuvabitch whose main goal in life is to watch you die.
 Slowly and painfully.
 Just like your kid."

-He had two vague Freudian excuses Pre-Skip.
+He has two vague Freudian excuses.
 The first one was that he was kidnapped and enslaved for an unspecified amount of time.
 He saw Aquaman and called out for help, but Aquaman didn't hear him.
 The other one was that he was autistic and underwent experimental treatment that left him angry and hateful.